13pixlar/sticky-list/README.md

 <h5>The list is empty, why?</h5>

 You need to check "Show in list" on the fields that you would like to appear in the list.
-This is done in the form editor when edtiting a field.
+This is done in the form editor when edtiting a field. <a href="https://ps.w.org/gravity-forms-sticky-list/assets/screenshot-4.png">See screenshot</a>.

 <h5>The View and Edit links don't do anything</h5>